-We chat to Glen Williams, Chef Proprietor at Foxcroft Restaurant and Bakery
+We chat to Glen Foxcroft Williams, Chef Proprietor at Foxcroft Restaurant

-Glen Williams is a born and bred southern suburbs Capetonian.
-After he matriculated he went right on to studying part time at the Institute for Hospitality Education in South Africa, while working full time at the Opal Lounge.
-He then moved on to La Calombe, where he was to remain for 6 years.
+Glen Foxcroft Williams is a born and bred southern suburbs Capetonian.
+After he matriculated he went right on to studying part-time at the Institute for Hospitality Education in South Africa, while working full time at the Opal Lounge.
+He then moved on to La Colombe, where he was to remain for 6 years.
 Things looked bright for Glen when he was promoted to pastry chef at La Colombe at the tender age of 21, and this move set him on a course that has brought him to where he is today.

 I grew up with a father who was passionate about food and cooking, exposing me to a wide range of food.
 I started cooking at a young age and it was always on the list of possible future careers.

 I landed in pastry quite accidentally but ended up loving it.
 I think it was the exacting nature and the creative possibilities that drew me to it.
 Everything in pastry was new to me, as I’d never really done much of it at home growing up.

 When you tell people you’ve met for the first time that you’re a pastry chef, is there an inevitable response?